-Finally, Carrefour discussed how strengthening long-term relationships with farmers is a key means to achieving favourable environmental outcomes.
-The company work closely with their farmers and when asking them to implement certain measures and perhaps take a risk, they work to ensure the remuneration is right.
-Often they will implement a long-term contract which gives visibility on both sides, and equips farmers with the financial security they need to test environmental conditions of production.
+Finally, Carrefour discussed how strengthening long-term relationships with farmers is a key means to achieving on both sides, and equips farmers with the financial security they need to test environmental conditions of production.
 Carrefour believe that cooperation with farmers is one of their main levers for implementing a food transition.